SeongwoongCho/cs454-tsp-ga/readme.md

-# 1.Topic
-clustered Genetic algorithms with greedy initialization
+# 1. Fast and Smart Genetic algorithm with Clustered greedy initialization
 20170620 SeongwoongJo

+Before start, I've never seen any other papers and references except for the slides from the lecture and 'pmx' algorithm.
+All the implementations are made from me

 # 2. Introduction
 ## 2.1 Key Idea
 1. Parallel GA for python multiprocessing pool
 2. Good parents make a good offspring.
-Let's focus on the initialization
+Let's focus on the initialization - Kmeans clustring + greedy algorithm
 3. Large-scale experiments for testing

 ## 2.2 Example usage and description